yaelwrites/Big-Ass-Data-Broker-Opt-Out-List/README.md

 Search for your name, address or phone number at [https://neighbor.report/](https://neighbor.report).
 To remove a report, go to [https://neighbor.report/remove](https://neighbor.report/remove).
 You will need to verify the opt-out request via email.

 ### Nuwber
 Find your information here: [https://nuwber.com/](https://nuwber.com/).
 Enter the URL of the profile page you found and your email address here: [https://nuwber.com/removal/link](https://nuwber.com/removal/link).
+You will need to confirm your opt-out request by clicking on a link sent to you via email.

 ### ☠ PeekYou
 Find your information here:[https://www.peekyou.com/](https://www.peekyou.com/), opt out here: [https://www.peekyou.com/about/contact/optout](https://www.peekyou.com/about/contact/optout).
 You will need the letters at the end of your profile’s URL in the &quot;unique ID&quot; field.
 Make sure to check &quot;remove my entire listing.&quot; You can also remove your information from the sites that it says it has aggregated information from.